cdqa-suite/cdQA/README.md

 df = pdf_converter(directory_path='path_to_pdf_folder')
 ```

+You will need to install the [`Tika REST Server`](wiki.apache.org/tika/TikaJAXRS) to use this converter.
 We plan to improve and add more converters in the future.
 Stay tuned!

 ### Training models